viamrobotics/docs/docs/installation/microcontrollers/_index.md

 ## Software Requirements

-TTo establish a connection with the ESP32 board and install the micro-RDK, you need to install the following software:
+To establish a connection with the ESP32 board and install the micro-RDK, you need to install the following software:

 - [ESP-IDF](#install-esp-idf)
 - [Rust](#install-rust)